kkrasovski/kiryl-krasouski-tasks/README.md

 ### About Me :man:

 In 2012 I graduated from Russian-Belarusian University.
 My  specialization is Welding technology and Equipment.
 When i was a student i found much interest in internet technologies.
 In 2020 I graduated from the IT-step courses in the front-end specialization.
-Now I'm continuously studyingon the **EPAM training**.
+Now I'm continuously studying on the **EPAM training**.

 > When I was 5 years old, my mother always told me that happiness was the key to life.
 When I went to school, they asked me what I wanted to be when I grew up.
 I wrote down ‘happy’.
 They told me I didn’t understand the assignment, and I told them they didn’t understand life. **John lennon**